 Though the decision to start receiving Social Security benefits can be contemporaneous with retirement, electing to receive benefits is not necessarily a predictor of leaving the workforce (Bosworth, 2010).
 In actuality, the decision on whether to stop work can be completely independent from the decision to begin collecting Social Security benefits.
 For example, a worker might choose to stop working but delay receipt of Social Security benefits, to take advantage of higher monthly benefit amounts that accrue the later one waits to claim (up to age 70).
-Or a worker might decide to elect retirement benefits as early as 62, receiving a permanently reduced monthly benefit for life, yet continue to work full or part-time for continued income support.
+Or a worker might decide to elect retirement benefits as early as 62, receiving a permanently reduced monthly for Lifetime Income, nearly half (47%) of all retirees re- benefit for life, yet continue to work full or part-time for